Alicia Barmon is a Somatic Psychotherapist and Yoga Therapist in Frederick, MD.

 “It is no measure of health to be well adjusted to a sick society.”

-I am a counselor, yoga teacher and bodyworker in Frederick, MD.
+I am a counselor, Yoga Therapist, Somatic Experiencing Practitioner and Adjunct Faculty at Maryland University of Integrative Health.
 I offer an integrated approach with the intention of helping you expand your awareness with compassion.
 From this awareness comes the power to transform.
-Together, we will explore the thoughts and feelings that create your reality, and with care and humor uncover new possibilities that can help you face the challenges in your life.
+Together, we will explore the thoughts, feelings, sensations and conditioning that create your reality, and with care and humor uncover new possibilities that can help you face the challenges in your life.

-I see many of our struggles as symptoms of living in a stressful, fast-paced world.
+Many of our struggles are symptoms of living in a stressful, fast-paced world.
+We are also impacted by generations of cultural and familial conditioning.
 Therapy is an opportunity to slow down and tune in.
 My intention is to offer a soft place to land in a crazy world.

-I work with people who are interested in being more gentle with themselves.
+I work with people who are interested in being more gentle with themselves and who long to unearth the trans-generational, cultural, and historical trauma that operate unconsciously looking for resolution.
 Some have survived trauma, loss and addiction.
 Others are attempting to quiet guilt, anxiety and insecurity.
 While others are exploring questions of sexual orientation, gender and relationship.

 My approach is individualized, positioning you as the expert of your life and using your strengths to navigate life’s struggles.
-As a yoga instructor and bodyworker, I offer a mind-body-spirit perspective that helps you connect to, trust and manifest your wisdom.
+As a Yoga Therapist and SE practitioner, I offer a mind-body-spirit perspective that helps you connect to, trust and manifest your wisdom.

-Clients are encouraged to take what works and leave what doesn’t.
-I am deeply honored when people open up to me and share their struggles and I am committed to supporting people in their process.
+You are encouraged to take what works and leave what doesn’t.
+I am deeply honored when people open up to me and share their struggles and I am committed to supporting people in becoming more fully human.

-The most resounding credential I have is my personal experience as an awake person on a planet in crisis.
-I have spent the past 15 years consciously working on the complexity of being human in these extraordinary times – supported by my exploration of energy, mindfulness and most especially compassion.
+The most resounding credential I have is my personal experience as a person in the process of awakening on a planet in crisis.
+I have spent the past 20 years consciously working on the complexity of being human in these extraordinary times – supported by my exploration of energy, Buddhism and most especially compassion.
 My personal experiences deeply influence my work as a therapist.
 My training in meditation, yoga and bodywork help me understand the complex mind/body/spirit relationship that is inherent to healing.
-Eastern philosophies and feminism also support this understanding.

 Along with my training in holistic psychotherapy, yoga and Thai massage, I am also influenced by my work in women’s health, the Labor Movement, local politics and organic farming.
-I am a licensed therapist in the state of Maryland and a certified yoga teacher.
-My work as a bodyworker grew out of my yoga teachings.
-I practice Therapeutic Thai Yoga.
+I am a licensed therapist in the state of Maryland and a C-IAYT Yoga Therapist and Somatic Experiencing Practitioner.
+I am also Adjunct Faculty at Maryland University of Integrative Health in the Master of Science in Yoga Therapy program.

 My undergraduate work was in English Literature and Women’s Studies at Georgetown University.
 My graduate work, at Lesley University, was in Counseling Psychology with a holistic focus.
-I have concentrated my post graduate trainings in trauma, Percept Orientation, Motivational Interviewing, CBT, Acceptance and Commitment Therapy, Narrative Practice, Hakomi, Internal Family Systems, Traumatic Dissociation and feminist approaches.
+I have concentrated my post graduate trainings in trauma, Percept Orientation, Motivational Interviewing, CBT, Acceptance and Commitment Therapy, Narrative Practice, Hakomi, Internal Family Systems, Traumatic Dissociation, trans-generational trauma and feminist approaches.

-Most recently, I have been training in Somatic Experiencing, a powerful approach that uses the wisdom of the body to heal longstanding and acute trauma and paterning in the nervous system.
+In 2015, I finished the advanced training in Somatic Experiencing, a powerful approach that uses the wisdom of the body to heal longstanding and acute trauma in the nervous system.

 The work of life is to become more fully human – softening into ‘what is’ over and over again.